Here is what that actually means for your mortgage payments

 Mortgage affordability is typically calculated as the ratio of mortgage payments to gross household income.
 The traditional threshold for mortgage stress is 30% of gross income.
 The ONS and Bank of England track this as a key indicator of household financial health.

 Since 2021, the Bank of England raised interest rates from near-zero to 5.5% to combat inflation.
 This caused mortgage rates to rise from around 1.5% to 5-6%.
-For a £200,000 mortgage, this translates to monthly payments increasing from around £800 to £1,300 — a 62% increase.
+For a £200,000 mortgage, this translates to monthly payments increasing from around £800 to £1,300.
+A 62% increase.

 Yes, if you can afford it without compromising your emergency fund or other financial priorities.
 Most mortgages allow 10% annual overpayment without penalties.
 On a £200,000 mortgage at 5.5%, a £100 monthly overpayment saves approximately £25,000 in total interest over 25 years and shaves 4 years off the term.